Robert GreggCritical Skills Instructor; Adjunct Professor, M.S.Emp.L. program

 J.D., Magna Cum Laude University of Miami School of Law, 2002

 Professor Gregg worked for many years in state and county government administration prior to receiving his law degree.
-He was appointed by Governor Jeb Bush to the State of Florida's Affordable Housing Study Commission, and served as a member, Vice Chair, and Chair of the Broward County Commission's Homeless Advisory Board.* Professor Gregg also volunteers with the Florida Bar's Justice Teaching program, in which he teaches basic constitutional law principles to students at public elementary schools, and is a faculty co-advisor to the NSU chapter of the Christian Legal Society.
+He was appointed by Governor Jeb Bush to the State of Florida's Affordable Housing Study Commission, and served as a member, Vice Chair, and Chair of the Broward County Commission's Homeless Advisory Board.
+Professor Gregg also volunteers with the Florida Bar's Justice Teaching program, in which he teaches basic constitutional law principles to students at public elementary schools, and with Heart2Heart Senior Outreach.
+He is a faculty co-advisor to the NSU chapter of the Christian Legal Society.